Michael-Steshenko/RefinedGunz/README.md

 Running the server with SQLite (the default) requires no external dependencies or configuration.
 Running it with MSSQL requires you to compile it with MSSQL support (pass `-DMSSQL=1` to cmake), set up ODBC and a matching MSSQL server instance, and set up database login info in server.ini.

 Note that since Refined Gunz is based on Gunz 1.0, MSSQL database files, XMLs, etc. from Gunz 1.5 distributions may not work with it.

+## making an 'OWNER' account
+You can create an account in game, to make this user OWNER open the Server folder, and open GunzDB.sq3 with SQLiteStudio, under Tables > Account, choose the data tab, find your account and change UGradeId to 255.

 # Building
 Requisites: